BeSpunky/angular-zen/projects/bespunky/angular-zen/README.md

 ## This project is still a work in progress. **Not for production**.
 `@bespunky/angular-zen` provides a set of general purpose tools written by our team at BeSpunky.
-These tools can be used with any app and you may use them as you like.
+These tools can be used with any app and you may use them as you like under the MIT license.

 > The library was written and tested in angular 7 but might work with older versions.